knightedcodemonkey/jsx-ts-plugin/README.md

 ## Notes / Limitations

-- Diagnostics are coarse-mapped to the start of the template; future versions will improve span accuracy and add completions.
 - The plugin rebuilds a transformed program per file for diagnostics; acceptable for small/medium projects, but we will add caching as features grow.
 - Requires TypeScript >= 5.4 (peer dependency).